Key takeaways:

-The CYP family of enzymes breaks down both toxins and medications.
+CYP2C19 is a member of the CYP450 family of enzymes that breaks down drugs, toxins, and other substances naturally produced in your body.
 (Learn more about other detoxification genes.)

 The CYP2C19 enzyme is responsible for the breakdown (also called metabolism) of several popular drugs, including proton pump inhibitors (omeprazole, esomeprazole, lansoprazole), certain anti-epileptics, and an antiplatelet drug (clopidogrel).